 8. You can’t easily scale your data.

 As data becomes more critical to driving business initiatives and insights, both data sets and data consumers will continue to grow exponentially.
-According to Immuta’s research, nearly half of organizations are actively using sensitive data for analytics.
+According to Immuta’s research, 75% of organizations are collecting and using or planning to use sensitive data for analytics.
 But as these numbers grow, scaling data access and utilization becomes unmanageable — without the right tools.

 Role explosion, static access controls, and platform-by-platform policy implementation are among the factors that can inhibit data scalability.
 As the numbers of data sets, consumers, and regulations scale, the risk to data security and privacy scales as well.